 - Python Native development tools,

-This way we install Python inside Visual Studio and guarantee the creation of an OpenCV package in it at the very end of this article.
+This way, we install Python inside Visual Studio and guarantee the creation of an OpenCV package at the end of this article.

 Press Install.